gvwilson/sensibleadventures/arecibo/arecibo.md

 He shakes his head.
 "No no, it was...
 You must have worked very hard."
-She bristles inside at this, but Sergei has taught her well---never let the customers know you hate them.
+She bristles inside at this, but Sergei has taught her well---never let the customers know what you really think.

-"I just wanted to see it all one more time for myself," he continues.
+"I just wanted to see it one more time," he continues wistfully.
-There is a note of sadness in his voice.

 "It was remarkable in its day," she says as if agreeing with him.